microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Revoke-EntraBetaUserAllRefreshToken.md

 True
 ```

-This command revokes the tokens for the specified user.
+This example demonstrates how to revoke the tokens for the specified user.

 - `-ObjectId` parameter specifies the unique object ID of a user.